-The Raspberry Pi uses an SD card to operate the system and store the data.
-It is imperative to purchase an SD card suitable for intensive data logging.
-These are mostly SD cards suitable for camcorders or digital cameras.
-Feel free to spend a few extra euros on a fast brand name card.
-Opt for a minimum SDXC II card.
+The Raspberry Pi uses an SD board to operate the system and store the data.
+It is imperative to purchase an SD board suitable for intensive data logging.
+These are mostly SD boards suitable for camcorders or digital cameras.
+Feel free to spend a few extra euros on a fast brand name board.
+Opt for a minimum SDXC II board.
 You will find more info in this article.

 How to install InfluxDB on Windows